 Visit or Ride Along the Lachine Canal

 Visit the Lachine Canal National Historic Site for free events and a place to relax in a natural setting.
-The 13.5 kilometer-long park is a place you can take a leisurely bike ride, walk, or even play chess outdoors.
+The 13.5 kilometer-long park is the place for a leisurely bike ride, walk, or even an outdoor game of chess.

 The Montreal Folk Festival on the Canal is a public event in June with folk and traditional music.